Search for insurance help

 Key factors are reflected in high premium growth, reduced cover and more significant excesses include negative interest rates, low investment income and the increasing cost of catastrophic claim losses.
 These are some of the roadblocks faced by Australian businesses obtaining insurance in recent years.
 This has resulted in a ‘Hard Market’ in Australia, meaning many higher-risk industries and sectors cannot get affordable insurance.

-premiums and cover, businesses throughout the Asia Pacific continue to invest in the commercial real estate sector.
+Even though there is concern about insurance premiums and cover, businesses throughout the Asia Pacific continue to invest in the commercial real estate sector.
 While this is a massive win for investors and owners, it highlights the need to work with the insurance industry in getting the best outcome.

 We see that business practices continue to grow, but purchasing adequate insurance is no longer a top priority due to rising insurance prices.
 To get back on track and regain control, we need to understand what is fuelling the premium increases and how risks can be managed within this changing landscape.